Featured »

 UPDATE: Welcome to Life In LoFi, Android users.
 When this post was first written, Instagram was an iPhone-only app.
 With the recent release of Instagram for Android, these instructions may work in concept, but the location of the actual settings and the look of the screens will be different.
 I don’t have an Android device to update this post.
 If you’d like to share how this works on an Android, please shoot me an email.
 Thanks! =M=

-Instagram iPhoneInstagram by Burbn is a new social photosharing app that makes it easy to snap photos, apply one of a dozen or so filters — most of them pretty good — and share it with your friends.
-Right now, it’s the number one free app in the photo section of the App Store, beating out the venerable Adobe Photoshop Express.
+Instagram iPhoneInstagram is the social photosharing app that makes it easy to snap photos, apply one of a couple dozen or so filters — most of them pretty good — and share it with your friends.
+It’s often the number one free app in the photo section of the App Store.

-It’s got it’s own photosharing network and adds integration with Facebook, Twitter, Flickr, Tumblr, and Foursquare, making it easy to upload images from within the app.
-If you like Foursquare or Gowalla, it’s a pretty fun and very visual way to check in.
-It’s like Foursquare with pictures.
+It’s got it’s own photosharing network and adds integration with Facebook, Twitter, Flickr, Tumblr and others, making it easy to upload images from within the app.

 The app saves processed images at a pretty small 612×612 pixels, which has drawn the ire of some non-users.
 The app isn’t designed for creating prints, though, it’s designed for sharing them and small file sizes use up much less bandwidth.
 612×612 is a good size for photos that are only going to be seen and shared on a phone or a computer screen.